 Northwest College was founded by the Northwest District Council of the Assemblies of God and opened to students on October 1, 1934.
 The District Presbytery appointed Dr. Henry H. Ness to be the first president.
 The College was housed in the facilities of Hollywood Temple, Seattle, Washington, for the first twenty-five years of its existence.
 Dr. C.E.
 Butterfield succeeded Dr. Ness in 1949, and Dr. D.V.
 Hurst assumed the presidency in 1966 and served through 1990.
-He was succeeded by Dennis A. Davis, who is now serving as the fourth president of the college.
+He was succeeded by Dennis A. Davis, who served as the fourth president of the college from 1990 - 1998.
+Dr. Don Argue is the fifth president of Northwest College.